 Help for Library users of ebook platforms available at the State Library

 The State Library of Victoria provides free access to a large collection of online material.
 As well as providing digital copies of many of our pictures, maps, pamphlets and other items from our collections, we subscribe to online products from a variety of vendors.

 Ebooks and ejournal articles can be read online in the Library.
 Some ebooks can be downloaded to an eReader or PC for offline reading.
 You can download an eBook for between 1 and 7 days.

 You can use most of our online material from home when you log in with your valid State Library of Victoria barcode and last name.
 If you don't have a library card, you may wish to join the Library.
 If you can't log in from home, you will need to contact us to renew your library card or make sure your details are correct.

 eBooks complement our print collections.
 The State Library of Victoria collects across a wide range of subjects including social sciences, history, economics, literature, biography, sport and architecture.

 Ebooks and related software will download quickly on broadband connections.
 However, some users in country Victoria with dialup modems should note the following:

-1. Downloading a full book could take 20 minutes or longer.
+1. Downloading a full book may take 20 minutes or longer.

 2. Reading an entire book online via the Adobe reader on the website will take a long time.
-The alternative is to download the software required for offline reading (Adobe Digital Editions), and this needs a faster speed.
+The alternative is to download the software (Adobe Digital Editions) required for offline reading, and this needs a faster speed.
 Some libraries recommend that users download the software in town and transfer it via a USB to their own PC, or take their wifi-enabled device to a location with a faster connection to acquire all the software.
 Once the software is installed, books can be slowly downloaded using the dialup connection and read offline during the selected loan period.